19MisterX98/SeedcrackerX/README.md

 - [Structures and Endpillars](https://youtu.be/aUuPSZVPH8E?t=462)
 - [warped fungus](https://www.youtu.be/HKjwgofhKs4)

+  ### Supported Decorators
+    - Dungeon
+    - End Gateway
+    - Desert Well
+    - Emerald Ore
+    - Warped Fungus

 ### 1.18.X and higher

 Dungeon cracking, fungus cracking don't work anymore.

-Go to the config menu via "/seed gui" and make sure that Emeralds, Gateways, Biomes, Desert wells and Warped fungi are disabled since they aren't updated and can give wrong data.
+Go to the config menu via "/seedcracker gui" (1.19.3+) or "/seed gui" (before 1.19.3) and make sure that Emeralds, Gateways, Biomes, Desert wells and Warped fungi are disabled since they aren't updated and can give wrong data.

-For cracking, you now need to find 5 structures from the listed ones:\
+For cracking, you now need to find 5 structures from the listed ones:
-Desert pyramids, Jungle temples, Witch huts, Shipwrecks, Igloos, Pillager Outposts

-Any combination is valid.
-For example: 3 shipwrecks, 1 pyramid and 1 igloo.
-You can track your process with "/seed data bits" (look at the bits count for liftable structures) A structure is found when there is an outline around it.
-After you get enough, the cracking process starts automatically.
-This process takes around 1-5 mins.
-The mod may ask you to find additional structures after this.
-It's more likely to happen with fewer bits and structures of the same type.
-After reducing your structure seeds, the mod will brute force your world seed via dungeon positions or hashed seed.

   ### Supported Structures
     - Ocean Monument
     - End City